codecop/LCD-Numbers-Object-Calisthenics-Kata/Java/src/main/java/readme.txt

 * In Java I can escape the getters with tricks like equals or Iterable which do not look like getting.

+* Good old for loops have no issues, Stream usage is always flagged.

 ## Times

 * Analyse the problem ...
 30'
 * Code the infrastructure, LcdDigit, Digit, Lookup, all but main ...
 2h'
 * Main (not working) - started hacking ...
 30'
 * Create further elements like `Number` and `LcdNumber` which are first class collections and contain looping code.
-Original Main would have worked, used wrong API. - 1h15'
+Original Main would have worked, used wrong API. ...
+1h15'
+* Simplify and remove extra code, document design elements. ...
+1h

-Total Kata 4h
+Total Kata 5h